metomi/rose/sphinx/glossary.rst

       In this example the task ``bar`` has failed meaning that ``baz`` is unable to run as its dependency (``bar:succeed``) has not been met.

-      When a cylc detects that a suite has stalled an email will be sent to the user.
+      When a Cylc detects that a suite has stalled an email will be sent to the user.
 Human interaction is required to escape a stalled state.

    Rose configuration
       Rose configurations are directories containing a Rose configuration file along with other optional files and directories.

-      The two types of Rose configuration relevant to cylc suites are:
+      The two types of Rose configuration relevant to Cylc suites are:

       * :term:`Rose application configuration`
       * :term:`Rose suite configuration`